-Harborside operates a cultivation facility located in Salinas, California, which is approximately forty-seven (47) acres in size and contains five active greenhouses that provide approximately 200,000 total sq. ft. of cultivation space, including one greenhouse which features Dutch Venlo technologies.
-In addition to the greenhouses, there are separate buildings onsite for drying and processing, inventory and equipment storage and management offices.
-The cultivation facility enables the Company to produce a wide array of cannabis products that can be offered at varying price points, meeting the ever diverse and changing habits of customers and other dispensaries, manufacturers, and distributors.
+Harborside operates a production facility located in Salinas, California.
+The Salinas Production Campus is approximately 47 acres in size with five active greenhouses containing approximately 200,000 total sq. ft. of licensed cannabis cultivation, including one greenhouse which features Dutch Venlo technologies.
+The Salinas Production Campus also includes approximately twenty thousand square feet of building spaces devoted to processing, product distribution, warehousing, storage and offices.
+The Salinas Production Campus enables the Company to produce a wide array of cannabis products that can be offered at varying price points, meeting the ever diverse and changing habits of customers and other dispensaries, manufacturers, and distributors.